The Journey to ADA Acceptance: A Milestone for autobrush

 Why was getting the ADA seal important for autobrush?

-The biggest issue was natural skepticism from consumers and the dental community, which was justified.
+he biggest issue was natural skepticism from consumers and the dental community, which was justified.
+However, the ADA seal of acceptance was a crucial step to overcome this skepticism..
 New devices should prove themselves, especially if claiming to replace a toothbrush.
 The only way to do that is through data—proving both safety and efficacy.

 The ADA seal represents the highest standard of dental care, and for autobrush to be truly seen as a toothbrush replacement, earning that seal was the only route.
 The ADA accreditation holds immense weight in the dental community, and it was essential to win over dentists by proving autobrush is a better toothbrush, which we did three times.